monolyth-php/frontal/docs/demo/controller.md

 > An added benefit of using an actual class to glue stuff together is that you
 > can utilise [dependency injection](http://disclosure.monomelodies.nl).

+The above assumes both `GET` and `POST` actions use the same view to render.
+Of course, this is entirely up to you.